joowani/dtags/README.md

 #### Auto-completion

 Auto-completion for **zsh** and **bash** are supported.
-I recommend you to enable it so you won't have to type the `@` symbol all the time.
+I recommend you to enable it if possible so you won't have to type the `@` symbol all the time.

 For bash, place the following lines or something similar in your **~/.bashrc** (**~/.bash_profile** for OS X):